CareNet

 Help Care For Our Neighbors: Donate to CareNet

-Donations will be used to help continue providing free care coordination services for low-income clients.
-Funds will be used to employ community health workers, including more who are bilingual, and buy necessities that are not available through existing funding or other social service organizations.
+Donations will be used to help continue providing free care coordination services for low-income clients and other CareNet services.
+Funding will be used to employ community health workers and buy clients necessities that are not available through existing funding or other social service organizations.
 Here are some examples of what your donation could help provide for CareNet clients.

 $167.50